RajAIGit/MyUCBerkeley_Portfolio/Used_Car_Recommendation/README.md

 1. Deploy predictive pricing tool for dealership.
 2. Train staff on data-driven inventory selection.
 3. Explore partnerships for sourcing hybrid/electric vehicles.

+Note: The file vehicles.csv used for this analysis was over 40MB hence was not uploaded to GIT